mariomui/obsidianmd-templates/10--nascent-spec-template.md

 * v1.0.1
   * Add wip tag
 * v1.0.0
   * add only the basic set of fields for nascent.
-Its purpose is to provide a template for notes that do not need a MUID such as notes affixed with [[interim,bt.-Noteshippo-title-level-flag,]]
+Its purpose is to provide a template for notes that do not need a MUID such as notes affixed with [[interim-symbol,uti.-self,bt.-Noteshippo-title-level-flag,]]
 **/ -%>